glacials/splits-io/docs/api.md

     ```http
     https://YOUR_WEBSITE/auth/splitsio?code=YOUR_CODE
     ```
-    Strip the `code` URL parameter for the next step.
+    Have your application strip the `code` URL parameter for the next step.
 4. Use your `code` to make this request:
     ```http
     POST https://splits.io/oauth/token